ivannz/general-scribbles/on-composition.md

 Try to formulate what you want to write (at least crudely and partially) before actually writing -- some planning and thought does ignite the mind and put you in the "flow".
+It is not forbidden to type and design a sentence in Russian (native language), before actually translating it to English.

 ## Fractal text structuring